zombicat79/kiwi_client/README.md

 # KiwiPhone 3000 - Client side

+*** Keep in mind that the app is responsive, but only for mobile phones and desktop (do not use an iPad sort of device in order to check it!) ***

 ## Description

 This is the front end side of an app developed as part of a tech challenge posed during a recruitment process.
 It represents a retro mobile phone (Nokia style) with a series of mocked typical phone features: making calls, browsing contacts, checking date & time and writing SMS.